aguspdana/mesin/README.md

 What if Jotai, Recoil, SolidJS's signal, and React Query are mixed together?
 That's Mesin.

-- Atomic state with dynamic dependencies like spreadsheet's state.
+- Build complex states with dynamic dependencies like spreadsheet's state.
 - Track dependencies using signal like SolidJS.
-- Atoms used in multiple places are computed only once.
+- Computed stores used in multiple places are computed only once.
 - No memory leak.
 - Circular dependency can be handled.
-- All the goodies of React Query.
+- Dedupe and revalidate queries like React Query\* but without dealing with keys.

 [**CodeSandbox**](https://codesandbox.io/p/sandbox/mesin-24nhch)